 ANESTHESIA AND YOU

-If you are faced with the possibility of needing surgery or a procedure such as an endoscopy, chances are you will receive some type of anesthesia.
+If you are faced with the possibility of needing surgery or a procedure, chances are you will receive some type of anesthesia care.
 Decisions regarding your anesthesia are tailored specifically for you based on your individual needs and best interests.

 A member of your anesthesia team will be with you throughout your procedure and is personally responsible for your comfort and well-being.
 The type of anesthesia you receive depends on your general health and the type of surgical procedure, as well as your preferences whenever possible.
 Based on information gathered from your records and pre-anesthesia visit, potential choices for your anesthetic care will be discussed with you.